maharshi-sinha/Hack-O-Pedia-/README.md

 ![Logo](assets/readmeLogo.png)

 Hack'O Pedia is an open-source website designed to cater to the needs of hackers and community enthusiasts.
-This platform serves as a valuable resource for locating nearby community events and hackathons.
+This platform serves as a valuable resource for locating nearby community events and hackathons.It is incredibly user-friendly and offers a variety of diverse options.

 ## Badges